 From there it spread north, south, east, and west, evolving into what became a diverse group of some 30 species.

 In Europe, there is evidence of pear consumption since prehistoric times.
 Many traces of pears have been found in a prehistoric excavation around Lake Zurich.

 Those were wild pears, small and round.
 The pears we know today are the result of millennia of selective breeding.

-The word pear likely derives from Germanic pera, from the Vulgar Latin pira.
-Go back farther, before ancient Greek to the Semitic languages, and you’ll find the word pirâ, meaning fruit.
+The word pear likely derives from the Germanic pera, from the Vulgar Latin pira.
+Go back further, before ancient Greek to the Semitic languages, and you’ll find the word pirâ, meaning fruit.

 Pera led to poire in French, peer in Dutch, pera in Spanish and Italian, paere in Danish, paron in Swedish.

 In Spanish, “Esto es la pera,” translated to “This is the pear,” refers to a particularly wonderful or enjoyable situation or experience.

 The European pear is believed to have originated in the general region of the southern Caucasus and northeastern Anatoli, as did the apple.